Home

 If your child's current post-high school plans do not include college, resist the urge to ignore record keeping for homeschool transcripts.
 Learn more about Homeschool Record Keeping!

-Include All the Following In Your Homeschool Transcripts
+Include All the Following In Your Homeschool Transcript

 • Name of student, homeschool name, address, and phone number.